 Geophysical inversion is the mathematical process of estimating the values of geological model parameters (such as size and depth) from a set of observed geophysical data.
 Simply put, an inversion can reconstruct geological structures from geophysical data.
 Independent single-property inversion can often encounter difficulties when the geology is complicated.
 Inverting a geophysical dataset jointly with another complementary geophysical dataset can solve and improve the construction of a single Earth model.
 This process is called joint inversion.
 Physical property data and drill-hole data can be used as constraints in both independent and joint inversions.
-Our new and modern codes and software enable us to invert magnetic, gravity, gravity gradiometry, magnetotelluric and first arrival travel-time seismic data.
+Our new and modern codes and software enable us to invert magnetic, gravity, gravity gradiometry, IP and DC resistivity, magnetotelluric and first arrival travel-time seismic data.
 For 3D cases, we use unstructured tetrahedral meshes, the advantage of which is that it can honour the topography (as well as constraints) to as fine a resolution as the topography is known.
 Here are some real examples of our geophysical inversion services:

 P.S.
 Because of the policy of real data, information on figures has been removed.

 Gravity and Magnetic Inversions

 Independent inversions of gravity and magnetic data are becoming more common at interpretation.
 However, we believe that joint inversions can significantly improve the results, especially after applying constraints.

 Constrained Inversions and Overburden Stripping